 The court orders a defendant to pay punitive damages to punish specific behavior that caused the accident.

-- You must prove that the defendant’s actions or inactions were grossly negligent or intentional.
+Florida has specific rules to recover punitive damages: - You must prove that the defendant’s actions or inactions were grossly negligent or intentional.

 - The court must order compensatory damages.